|

 reduce expenses will impact all areas of County government, I fear for parks and recreation, resource management and long-range planning -- discretionary programs that are most heavily impacted

-by cuts made during the current economic downturn.
-We have reduced ranger coverage and deferred maintenance of By exercising restraint, San Mateo County built up a reserve during the good economic times.
+design reviews and watershed corridor projects.
+By exercising restraint, San Mateo County built up a reserve during the good economic times.
 That reserve, however, is in no

 way sufficient to pull us out of the present problem.
 A growing economy would help, but most importantly we need a structural reform in the way that local government is funded.
 County